ocaml/platform-blog/opam-1-2-travisci.md

   enabling the tests for your project (click on the '+' button on the left pane).

-And that's it, your project now has continuous integration, using OPAM 1.2 pinning feature and Travis CI scripts.
+And that's it, your project now has continuous integration, using the OPAM 1.2 pinning feature and Travis CI scripts.

 ## Testing Optional Dependencies